Auzzer/HeterogeneousSegmentGNN/Simulation/MeshSimNote.md

 ### Physical Interpretation
 Finally, follow the original paper, we have:
-- L encodes the stiffness interactions between particles.
+- L represents the stiffness interactions between particles.
 Diagonal blocks represent "self-stiffness," while off-diagonal blocks represent "coupling stiffness" between connected particles.
-- J maps the spring directions $\mathbf{d}_i$ to the particle displacements.
+- J represents the spring directions $\mathbf{d}_i$ to the particle displacements.
 Each column block ensures that the direction of a spring influences only its connected particles.

 ### Example Energy Calculation